LukeDowell/tarkov-inventory-tracker/README.md

 A friend of mine drew my attention to `worker_threads` in node which provide true parallelism.
 I'll have to start running some tests with that and see if we can squish this template matching code's execution time down a bit.

+## 08/01/2022

+Oof rough day, exciting stuff on the horizon though.
+I found a theoretically much faster screenshot library that advertises ~50ms in-memory screenshots, and I also started on using worker_threads to parallelize the template matching.
+Lots of bugs to sort out, and unfortunately the worker_threads seem to only accept .js files, so I don't have any type assistance for this work.